Master of the Game (George Duke album): Release

 The album peaked at number 125 on the US Billboard 200 album chart and at number 18 on the Top R&B/Hip-Hop Albums chart.
 Master of the Game spawned two singles: "I Want You for Myself" and "Every Little Step I Take".
 Its lead single, "I Want You for Myself" featuring Lynn Davis, reached number 23 on both the Hot R&B/Hip-Hop Songs and the Dance Club Songs charts.

 The opening of the track "Look What You Find" was used as the theme music for Connecticut Public Television's identification logo in the 1980s.

 The track "I Love You More" would later be sampled years later by Daft Punk, for their hit single "Digital Love".

+Critical reception

+Alex Henderson of AllMusic claimed, "On the whole, this album isn't in a class with Reach for It, Don't Let Go, or Follow the Rainbow, which are arguably his most essential R&B-oriented albums.
+But it has more pluses than minuses and is worth having in your collection if you're a serious fans of Duke's late 1970s/early 1980s output."